TritonDataCenter/rfd/rfd/0078/README.md

-For every `findObjects` request, regardless of whether the `requireIndexes` option is present/set to `true`, a new `metadata` record will be sent as the first `data` record of the response.
+For every `findObjects` request, regardless of whether the `requireIndexes` option is present/set to `true`, a new `metadata` record will be sent as the first `data` record of the response if the property `internalOpts.sendHandledOptions` of the `findObjects`' `options` parameter is set to true.

 This record will have only one property named `_handledOptions`, and will include all the `findObjects` options that were handled by the server.